OPEC+ panel lowers oil demand growth forecast

 It also raised its global supply growth forecast by 200,000 bpd to 1.6 million bpd.

-OPEC and allied producers, a group known as OPEC+, are currently curbing output by just over 7 million bpd in a bid to support prices and reduce oversupply.
-Saudi Arabia has added to those cuts with an additional one million bpd.
+The Organization of the Petroleum Exporting Countries and allied producers, a group known as OPEC+, are curbing output by just over 7 million bpd to support prices and reduce oversupply.
+Saudi Arabia has added an additional one million bpd to those cuts.

-Saudi Arabia is prepared to support extending oil cuts and is also ready to prolong its own voluntary cuts, a source briefed on the matter told Reuters on Monday.
+Saudi Arabia is prepared to support extending oil output limits and is also ready to prolong its own voluntary cuts, a source briefed on the matter told Reuters on Monday.

 JP Morgan in research note said it believes OPEC+ will tread cautiously by largely rolling over its production cuts into May and that Saudi Arabia will extend its additional cut until the end of June.